Progressive Betting Systems for Craps

 • After a loss, they remove the first and the last number from the sequence.

 If we use the 1-1-2-3-2-1 sequence, our first bet will be $2 (1+1).
-After a win, we add the bet at the right end of the sequence to have 1-1-2-3-2-1-2.
-The next bet should be $3 and if it wins, the progression continues to grow – 1-1-2-3-2-1-2-3, while the next wager would be $4.
-This system is flexible and players are free to choose the numbers in the sequence.
-They should know, however, that the greater the numbers in the sequence, the higher their bets will be.
+After a win, we append the wager to the right end of the sequence, creating 1-1-2-3-2-1-2.
+The next bet is $3, and if it wins the progression grows to 1-1-2-3-2-1-2-3, with the following wager being $4.
+The system is flexible, allowing players to choose any numbers they like; the larger the numbers, however, the higher the stakes will be.

 The 1-3-2-6 System